Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 This way you can put on and take off clothes depending on whether you are indoors or outdoors, where the temperature is changeable.
 This is the easiest and most comfortable way to dress in London at this time of year.
 Also bring some gloves or a hat to wear when the days get colder.

 November represents the last days of autumn.
 Skies may become cloudy more often and some showers may occur.
-Humidity increases, so you may also want to pack a raincoat and an umbrella.
+Humidity increases, so you'll also want to pack a rain jacket and umbrella.